 If you are a current or former member of Te Rōpū Whakahau and you wish to update your contact information or other details, or simply check on your membership status, send an e-mail to the Kaitiaki Pūtea.

-Te Rōpū Whakahau is affiliated to the LIANZA Library and Information Profession Registration Scheme, as per our partnership agreement and position statement.
+Te Rōpū Whakahau is affiliated to the LIANZA Library and Information Profession Registration Scheme (RLIANZA), as per our partnership agreement and position statement.

 1. Personal Members